Legal Online Poker Sites In Kentucky

 Even before 2011, Kentucky was not pleased with online poker sites welcoming KY players.
 The state even tried to seize a number of poker – and gambling-related domains to shut the sites down.

-After the poker sites left Kentucky in 2011, the Commonwealth pursued action against the world’s biggest online poker site, PokerStars, for having continued to serve KY residents from 2006-2011.
+After the poker sites left Kentucky in 2011, the Commonwealth pursued action against the world’s biggest online poker site, PokerStars, for continuing to serve KY residents from 2006-2011.
 In late 2022, Kentucky won a $300 million judgment against PokerStars’ parent company.

 Since 2011, real money online poker has remained illegal in KY.
 Even so, there have been attempts by lawmakers to introduce legislation to legalize online poker.